chizkidd/flappybird-game/README.md

 ### Run the Game

-To run the Flappy Bird game, execute the following command in your terminal:
+To run the Flappy Bird game once the dependencies are installed, execute the following command in your terminal:

 ```bash
 python flappybird.py